Bitcoin-like cryptocurrency used to buy home in Tukwila, likely a first for Seattle-area market

 But there haven’t been any reported home sales with cryptocurrency in the Seattle area.
 Both Windermere and John L Scott, the top two brokerages locally, said they hadn’t heard of a bitcoin sale here before.
 The Northwest Multiple Listing Service, which catalogs sales locally, said the same.

 It’s not possible to buy a house here entirely with bitcoin.
-Even if the seller was willing to accept cryptocurrency as payment, and there were no real estate brokerages or mortgage companies involved, government agencies that get taxes on home sales still need traditional cash.
+Even if the seller were willing to accept cryptocurrency as payment, and there were no real-estate brokerages or mortgage companies involved, government agencies that get taxes on home sales still need traditional cash.

 In the Tukwila sale, state and local governments collected $7,392 in taxes, the same as if the house had sold through traditional means.